About Us

 OCA History

 In the summer of 1928, two representatives from a New York City group called Community Concerts visited Oneonta to discuss bringing quality concerts to cities throughout the United States.
 They approached Ethel Mills, an interested Oneonta musician, who became enthusiastic about the idea.
 She asked local volunteers to sell memberships in what became the Oneonta Community Concert Association.
-A board of directors was established, with lumber businessman Roscoe C. Briggs elected as president, with Mills on the board.
+A board of directors was established, with lumber businessman Roscoe C. Briggs elected as president, and with Ethel Mills herself on the board.

-(OCA history courtesy of Paul Scheele)
+(OCA history courtesy of Paul Scheele; updates added by Kathy Shimberg)

 Board of Directors

-• Lawrence Armstrong*
+• Larry Armstrong

 • Tom Austin*